spring-projects/spring-data-gemfire/README.md

 }
 ~~~~~

-* Configure a GemFire cache and Region (REPLICATE, PARTITION and so on):
+* Configure a Pivotal GemFire cache and Region (REPLICATE, PARTITION and so on):

 ~~~~~ xml
 <beans xmlns="http://www.springframework.org/schema/beans"